aisrael/migro/docs/README.md

 shards build --release
 ```

 That will build `bin/migro`.
-Copy that file anywhere in your $PATH
+Copy that file to anywhere in your $PATH

 ## Usage